melvinczyk/Waste-detection-drone/README.md

 The personal model was labelled and processed using [Roboflow](https://roboflow.com/).

-## Real-time detection
+## Real-time detection using YOLOv5s
-This project uses real-time detection and logging for each run that you do.
-Each log is documented in the `'/Logs'` directory with each run being labeled `'/runX'` with `X` being the current run iteration.
-In ever

-My personal model was trained on ~80 images with 100 epochs and trained in ~3 hrs.
+My personal model was trained on ~80 images with 100 epochs and trained in ~3 hrs using yolov5s.
 Here is what the real time detection looks like for my model:
 ![personal_gif](/images/ours.gif)

-The roboflow model consists of ~1800 images with 50 epochs and batch size of 244.
+The roboflow model consists of ~1800 images with 50 epochs and batch size of 244 using yolov5s.
 The training took ~12 hrs and here is what the results from this model look like:
 ![medium_model_gif](/images/model_.gif)

 ### Comparison